Dick Swiveller

 Richard "Dick" Swiveller is a fictional character in the 1841 novel The Old Curiosity Shop by Charles Dickens.
 Initially a comical accessory to the antagonists in the novel, he undergoes a transformation, becoming a key helpmate bridging the depiction of the main characters that are either mostly villainous or goodly in nature.

 Character

 Initially, Swiveller is the easily-manipulated friend of Frederick Trent (the wastrel elder brother of Nell Trent), the clerk of Sampson Brass until he is dismissed, and the guardian and eventual husband of the Marchioness.
 He delights in quoting and adapting literature to describe his experiences.
-Laidback in character, he seems to have few worries despite owing money to just about everybody.
+Laid-back in character, he seems to have few worries despite owing money to just about everybody.